 I’m not going to spoil what happens later on within the game, but the effects the game throws at you are all equally as impressive.
-Another small thing which I thought was really nifty is the physics.
+Another small thing that I thought was really nifty was the physics engine.
 If you grab a mug, for example, you can wave it in the air, like you just don’t care, with no friction.
-As you throw it, there is a slightly lower gravity field than earth, so it will float for a few seconds before coming back down.
+As you throw it, there is a slightly lower gravity field than Earth, so it will float for a few seconds before coming back down.
 However, if you grab a chair and try to wave that about, even if you move fast in real life, your arm in the game will move slower – this is due to the chair being much heavier than the mug.
 It’s a small touch but one which left an amazing first impression on me.

 Controls, done correctly